 I made a good faith effort to inspect the attic and its structural components (framing, sheathing, and insulation).
-An inspector is not required to traverse attic load-bearing components that are concealed by insulation or by other materials or to enter areas that are only accessible through an opening less than 16" x 24".
+An inspector is not required to

-Furthermore, your inspector will not enter spaces in which the access panel is painted or fastened shut or where damage to the panel may result.
+- traverse attic load-bearing components that are concealed by insulation or by other materials - to enter areas that are only accessible through an opening less than 16" x 24" - to enter spaces in which the access panel is painted or fastened shut or where damage to the panel may result.